Social Justice is a concept of fair and just relations between peoples, in terms of distribution of opportunity and social privilege.

 We have been responsible for church groups at meetings acknowledging the Wurundjeri peoples as original owners of the land on which St. Margaret’s was founded.

-In October 2020 we held a webinar on the life of the Wurundjeri peoples in the Yarra Regions before the coming of the Europeans.
+We have held a webinar on the life of the Wurundjeri peoples in the Yarra Regions before the coming of the Europeans.
 This was to inform and enlighten all those who participate in working towards greater Reconciliation.

 Meetings are held monthly.
 Further contact details can be made through the Office.